A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: -optimal reduced-order modeling

 \subsection{The gradients of the $\mathcal{L}_2$ approximation error}

-Based on the previous conclusions, in this section, we will derive the gradients of the $\mathcal{L}_2$ cost function \eqref{L_2 error} with respect to DDROM matrices $\widetilde{A}_{p}$, $\widetilde{B}_{q}$, $\widetilde{C}_{k})$, these gradient formulas form the basis of our developed $\mathcal{L}_2$- optimal reduced-order modeling algorithm which will be elaborated in next subsection.
+Based on the previous conclusions, in this section, we will derive the gradients of the $\mathcal{L}_2$ cost function \eqref{L_2 error} with respect to DDROM matrices $\widetilde{A}_{p}$, $\widetilde{B}_{q}$, $\widetilde{C}_{k}$.
+These gradient formulas form the basis of our $\mathcal{L}_2$-optimal reduced-order modeling algorithm, which is detailed in next subsection.

 We need to find the DDROM belonging to $\mathcal{R}$ from Definition \ref{def_set_R}, because the Lemma \ref{lem_open} ensures that the square $\mathcal{L}_2$ error is clearly defined and differentiable on $\mathcal{R}$.
 Therefore, We don't continue to find the gradients for $\mathcal{L}_2$ \eqref{L_2 error}, but for the following $\mathcal{L}_2$-optimization problem